neo-stefan/StartUp/README.md

 # boom we are there

 ### git remote -v shows us the repository we have on our server github
-# nothing shows just use git remote add name ssh copied from the github
+# nothing shows just use git remote add name-of-the-remote repository we
-# repository we copied
+# want to give it, ssh copied from the github repository,

+### git pull the-name-we-gave the remote server, the branch where the
+# file we wish to get is. this will bring the file to our local machine
+# also this will merge the repository on our machine with github server
+# though git fetch same info we put beside git pull and git merge do the
+# same as git pull though git pull is better as it does both fetch and
+# merge functions.